MagnoElMagnifico/blog/README.md

 Improvements:
 TODO: Overlapping boxes when shrinking
 TODO: Remove empty HTML tags
-TODO: Improve the end of the page in shorter htmls TODO?: Improve how the page scales on mobiles
+TODO: Improve the footer in shorter pages
+TODO?: Improve how the page scales on mobiles

 New features: